hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/3-Operate-Running-Systems/7-TuneD.md

 For example, it can adjust the CPU frequency scaling governor, disk I/O scheduler, network packet size, and other parameters to optimize system performance for a given workload.

-Tuned comes with a set of pre-defined profiles, each designed for a specific workload or usage pattern, such as virtualization, database servers, desktop systems, and so on.
+Tuned comes with a set of `pre-defined` `profiles`, each designed for a specific workload or usage pattern, such as virtualization, database servers, desktop systems, and so on.

-Users can also create their own custom profiles and configure Tuned to use them.
+Users can also `create` their own `custom` `profiles` and configure Tuned to use them.

 ________________________________________________________________________________________________

-2 main profiles:
+3 main profiles:

 - `power saving` profiles